DaaryllRic/Bank-Account-Management-System/README.md

 # Bank-Account-Management-System
 An object oriented bank account management system written in Java.
+No GUI as of yet.
 A precursor to more complex object oriented projects.

 ## Usage
 The BankAccount class has two constructors: